plone/training/docs/theming/ttw_customizations.md

   "keywords": ""
 ---

-# Basic: Customize The Logo And CSS From The Default Theme
+# TTW Customizations

-In this section you will:
+You will learn how to customize the look of your Plone site through the web.
+Plone allows to change the site logo, favicon, and basic styling through the site control panel.

-- Use the Site control panel to add a custom logo
+## Use Case

-- Customize the look of a Plone site by adjusting Less Variables
+- If you want to make quick changes to the look of your Plone site, without touching the code base on the filesystem.

-- Add a custom toolbar logo
+## What you will learn

-Topics covered:
+- Change the appearance of your Plone site through the web

-- The "Site" control panel
+- Change the site logo
-- The "Resource Registries" Control Panel
+- Change the look of a Plone site by changing CSS custom properties (variables)
-- Resource Registries > Development Mode
+- Add extra styles to a Plone site

 ## Customize Logo